ve3wwg/cppcurses/README.md

     if ( !(main_win = curses.open()) )
         abort();

-The main window may also be fetched any time with:
+The main window may also be fetched any time after curses is open, with:

     main_win = curses.main_window();